TelaSocial/labs-gaia/README.md

 ## Job work related

-* The team might tests provided solutions in the APC.io.
+* The team might test provided solutions in our APC.io.
-* Remote friendly.
+* The team is mostly remote.
-* Preferred from Porto Alegre area, but accepting region.
+* Preferred from Porto Alegre area, but accept from virtually any region.
 * Under a short-team contract, or internship.